What Is Bitumen?

 - Tar is used to make road pavements, like bitumen.

 - It is also used for making roofs of houses.

 - It is used as a sealing agent which is used to seal boots and roof tiles.

 - Coal tar is used as a preservative for wood.

 Difference Between Bitumen And Tar

-2. Bitumen is derived from the sources associated directly with coal and oil whereas tar is derived from sources like wood, petrol, and coal.
+2. Bitumen is derived from sources associated directly with coal and oil, whereas tar is derived from sources like wood, petrol, and coal.

-12. Bitumen has a low specific gravity relatively whereas tar possesses maximum specific gravity.
+12. Bitumen has relatively low specific gravity, whereas tar possesses maximum specific gravity.